vjaramillo/churn_analysis/Readme.md

 The first two from the top are similar (corresponding to i = 0 and i = 90), however the two from the bottom are very different (i = 230 and i = 180).

-Of course, only by looking at four, nothing can be concluded, however, the fact that many of them suffer skewness to the right, can be useful for correcting the data distributions by applying a log to the X-axis.
+Of course, only by looking at four, nothing can be concluded, however, further analysis of the datasets shows that there is a high diversity of distributions, and most of them show some degree of skewness.

 Another analysis conducted, was the trends of the data, for that analysis the following script was used: